Barto52/Trello_REST_API/README.md

-# Trello REST API with Postman and CI/CD configuration (Newman + Jenkins)
+# Trello REST API with Postman
 ## ℹ️ About the repository
-<p align="justify">This repository was created for the purpose of demonstrating my knowledge of Postman and also CI/CD basics.<br>
+<p align="justify">This repository was created for the purpose of demonstrating my knowledge of Postman.<br>
 The attached collection thoroughly explores Trello key functionalities, utilizing dynamic variables. <br>
 Further details below👇</p>